SilverHalf/mount-balrior/greer/strategy.md

 {: .note}
 Depending on DPS, the [Blobs of Blight] spawning at the end of the previous phase may need to be <img class='inline distortion'> [Distorted] by this <img class='inline chrono'> [Chronomancer] on the way to [Gree].
 Conversely, with very high DPS they will not appear at all.

-To bait [Gree] properly and quickly: keep some distance in order to not trigger Gree's melee attacks, similar to how baiting Greer at the start of the fight.
+To bait [Gree] properly and quickly: keep some distance in order to not trigger his melee attacks, similar to baiting Greer at the start of the fight.
 [Gree] may use his [Ripples of Rot] attack, which must be avoided at all costs; if it is cast, just run away, regroup and after the attack is over go back to melee range.

 <img class=center width='70%' src='../images/greer/strategy/greer_split_2.webp'>